-(b) Do any disclosure requirements in IFRS 15 give rise to significant ongoing costs?

-Please explain why meeting the requirements is costly and whether the costs are likely to remain high over the long term.

-(c) Have you observed significant variation in the quality of disclosed revenue information?
+- (b) Do any disclosure requirements in IFRS 15 give rise to significant ongoing costs? - Please explain why meeting the requirements is costly and whether the costs are likely to remain high over the long term. - (c) Have you observed significant variation in the quality of disclosed revenue information?
 If so, what in your view causes such variation and what steps, if any, could the IASB take to improve the quality of the information provided?

 Overall, we consider the disclosure requirements to be sufficient and suitable for providing users of financial statements with a picture of the nature, amount, timing and uncertainty of revenue and cash flows from contracts with customers.
+However, in our view, some disclosures that do not provide useful information (see our explanations below).
 We see no need for any additional disclosure requirements.
 We do not share the IASB's observation that entities sometimes omit the disclosures required by IFRS 15 because the disclosure requirements are not sufficiently specific.